princemaple/clusterable/README.md

 ## Example Usage

-Add Clusterable to a supervision tree as a transient worker
+Add Clusterable to a supervision tree as a non-permanent worker, i.e. `transient` or `temporary`

 ```elixir
 worker(Clusterable, [], restart: :transient)